-This year, an estimated 1,640 men in the United States will be diagnosed with penile cancer and about 320 men will die from the disease.
+This year, an estimated 1,820 men in the United States will be diagnosed with penile cancer and about 310 men will die from the disease.
 Penile cancer is rare in the United States and makes up less than 1% of all cancer diagnosed in men.
 It is more common in some parts of Asia, Africa, and South America, where it accounts for up to 10% of cancers in men.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.

-To continue reading this guide, use the menu on the side of your screen to select another section.
+To continue reading this guide, use the menu on the left side of your screen to choose another section.